Images show a genuine Antifa manual created and distributed by the anti-fascist group.

-“The Antifa Manual” gained traction on social media around the same time a purported flyer from the anti-fascist group which called for the murder of white children.
-As both of these fraudulent documents shared many of the same telling characteristics, and as this likely won’t be the last of this type of hoax to circulate in 2017, here is a rundown of ways to tell that the manual is fake:
+“The Antifa Manual” gained traction on social media around the same time a purported flyer from the anti-fascist group which called for the murder of white children was being circulated.
+As both of these fraudulent documents shared many of the same telling characteristics, here is a rundown of ways to tell that the manual is fake:

 Same Images, Different Locations

 Although we’ve only come across one set of images purportedly showing this “antifa manual,” we’ve seen several different claims about where and how this document was found.
-Although most claimed that this document was found at Evergreen State College, others claimed that it was found at the white nationalist rally in Charlottesville.
-Others claimed that the manual had been “leaked.”
+Although most asserted that this document was found at Evergreen State College, others claimed that it was found at the white nationalist rally in Charlottesville.
+Others declared that the manual had been “leaked.”

 The earliest posting of this document that we could uncover was shared on the web site Imgur on 12 August 2017 by a user named “Jebediah88.”
 As the Anti-Defamation League explains on their web site, “88 is a white supremacist numerical code for “Heil Hitler.”